-Metroid Prime devs put GameCube dev kit in freezer to fix post-release issue
+Metroid Prime GameCube dev kit freezer

 Believe it or not, the developers at Retro Studios working on Metroid Prime back in the day actually put their dev kit in a freezer while attempting to fix a particular issue that affected a small portion of GameCube owners.